Department of Public Works

 HELPFUL HINTS FOR THE SEASON

-• If you know you’ll be out of town several months at a time, consider turning off your water.
-While there is a $20 fee, it will save you money in the long run.
+If you know you’ll be out of town several months at a time, consider turning off your water.
+At this time the service is free.

 Remember there is no overnight parking during winter months.
 No matter the time of day, if it snows, please move your car off the road.
 No Village on-street parking from November 1st thru May 1st 2-6am.
 Tickets will be issued.

 Snowmobilers are presently welcome in the Village as long as they remain on designated streets.
 Please stay off sidewalks and private property.

 Homeowners are asked to keep their sidewalks clear for the safety of pedestrians.

 DPW will remove Christmas trees placed along the street after the holidays.

 Remember to keep lawns mowed and property free of debris and accumulated junk.

 DPW will pick up of lawn debris (in bags) and branches under 4 ft on every Monday.

 DPW will pick up clean leaves piled along the road.
 Times to be announced.